corriander/aa-chaos/README.md

 > This is a very rough guide, proper installation hasn't been
 > implemented.

+	cp config/config.ini ~/.config/aachaos/ # Config file
+	cp bin/* ~/.local/bin/					# Sample scripts

-Put user credentials in `~/.config/aachaos/auth` (`chmod 600`) in the following format:
+Specify paths for database, figure, etc. in `config.ini` and use `config/cron` as a template for the user cron.
+Put A&A user credentials in `~/.config/aachaos/auth` (`chmod 600`) in the following
+format:

 	user:password

-A database will be created at `~/.local/share/aachaos/store.db` (NB: this hasn't been tested, there'll likely be issues here).
+A database will be created at the location specified in the config file on the first update.

 Usage